-Yet another compilation of biographies about women saints has come on to the market.
-Called by the hopefilled title of Real Women, Real Saints there are more than 100 of these.
+Yet another compilation of biographies about women saints has come on to the than 100 of these.

 Author Gina Loehr has chosen to group them alphabetically in categories such as Women of Faith, Justice, Prudence, and Fortitude.
 I found this to be confusing initially.